CFS 764 Carbohydrate Chemistry

 Lab activities will be arranged based on students’ class schedules.

 This course focuses on developing i) knowledge on structural features of carbohydrates and ii) skills for structural characterization of monosaccharides, oligosaccharides, polysaccharides, and glycoconjugates in plants and microorganisms using analytical methods such as calorimetric assays, LC, HPLC, GC and NMR.
+2 credits.

 - Students will learn structural features of carbohydrates.